 We have designed CircleCI 2.0 to provide faster build performance and give users greater control over their environments.
-Users have full control over their customized build environments and do not have to worry about build environments being updated without your knowledge or becoming out of date.
+Users have full control over their customized execution environments and do not have to worry about execution environments being updated without your knowledge or becoming out of date.

 We utilize the power of Docker to provide our users the flexibility of creating customized environments.
 Users can preinstall dependencies/tools in custom Docker images, so that you can have the exact versions and releases you want in your images.

 Many of our 2.0 beta users have provided constructive feedback around setting up customized environments.
 We are listening.
 To address this feedback, we have added the following two options:

 We have created an initial set of Docker images for popular languages and databases to help get users started on 2.0.
 These images are generally supersets of official Docker images and have additional tooling for your builds and tests to successfully run on CircleCI.

 Many of these images have different variations.
 Please refer to our documentation for additional details.

 Create your own